BBC Micro expansion unit: Other second processors

 Cumana chose to produce a 68008 second processor running the OS-9 operating system that was installed into the 6502 CPU socket, relocating the 6502 to the second processor board itself, and providing 512 KB RAM and its own disk controller.
 Initial pricing was announced as £695 plus VAT, although subsequent recommended retail prices were around £800 for the upgrade board alone, with "particularly keenly priced" bundles of the board with 10 MB and 20 MB hard drives available for £900 and £1,000 respectively.
 Performance concerns associated with the 68008, due to experiences with the Sinclair QL, were alleviated through the presence of "plenty of sub processors", these utilised for managing peripherals including control of floppy and SASI-compatible hard drives, coupled with the use of a relatively fast 8 MHz CPU.
 Due to the method of interfacing the second processor to the host system, the board was also able to give the 68008 direct access to the host machine's user port, 1 MHz bus and analogue port, permitting the development of programs in languages like C to utilise these capabilities.
 Indeed, Cumana bundled an estimated £3000 worth of software with the board, including assembly language, BASIC, Pascal and C language tools, the "fourth generation language" Sculptor, word processing, spellchecking, mail merge, spreadsheet and database applications, plus a screen editor.

-Cambridge Microprocessor Systems and Control Universal both offered 6809 second processor solutions supporting the FLEX operating system.
+Cambridge Microprocessor Systems (CMS) and Control Universal both offered 6809 second processor solutions equipped with 64 KB of RAM and supporting the FLEX operating system.
+The CMS product was a single board that could be fitted inside the BBC Micro's case and connected to the Tube interface internally, with the option of connecting the board externally in a Eurocard rack, whereas Control Universal's product consisted of two separate boards providing the CPU and memory mounted in a Eurocard rack, plus a separate interface board.
+Both products employed two 6522 VIA devices to interface with the Tube interface instead of using a dedicated Tube ULA.
 A 6809 second processor project had been pursued internally within Acorn, leading to a tentative product that would offer better support for high-level languages, but the product was not brought to market, with Acorn choosing to emphasise the 6502, whose performance was being steadily improved relative to the 6809.